ShantanuKamath/PedestrianDetection/README.md

 # HumanDetection
-n application that can process images, detect and classify pedestrians in real driving situations.
-It is to be integrated in the latest BMW i8 and i3 hybrid vehicles.
+Built an application that can process images, detect and classify pedestrians in real driving situations.
+Implemented Histograms of Oriented Gradients (HOG) Descriptors from scratch in C++ using OpenCV and Linear Support Vector Machines (L-SVM) classifiers.